PaddlePaddle/PARL/parl/framework/README.md

 ### Synchronize parameters between models in PARL

-PARL provides an API `sync_paramas_to` in `parl.Model` to synchronize its all parameters to another model.
+PARL provides an API `sync_params_to` in `parl.Model` to synchronize its all parameters to another model.
 When you need synchronize parameters bewteen two models, only following steps needed:

 1. Construct a model inheriting `parl.Model`, and declare layers needing synchronization with `parl.layers` in the model.
 2. Deepcopy a target model.
-3. After parameters initialized, Call `sync_paramas_to` API to synchronize all parameters in the model to target model.
+3. After parameters initialized, Call `sync_params_to` API to synchronize all parameters in the model to target model.

 Here is an example:
 ```python